ekremekc/helmholtz-x/README.md

 ```
 sudo docker run -ti -v $(pwd):/root/shared -w /root/shared --name=helmholtz-x dolfinx/dolfinx:v0.7.3
 ```
-It would take some time (5-10 min).
-Then you will be in the new terminal within docker container.
-At the present working directory you should run;
+It might take some time (5-10 min) depending on your system and internet connection.
+Then you will be in the new terminal within the docker container.
+At the present working directory, you should run;

 ```
 pip3 install -e .